foresterorg/foresterorg.github.io/content/en/docs/use/_index.md

     composer-cli compose start base-image-with-vim image-installer

+Wait until it is done and then download the result tarball:

+    composer-cli compose results UUID

-To build a Fedora IoT (or RHEL for Edge) installation image:
+You may proceed to the next chapter.
+To build a Fedora IoT (or RHEL for Edge) installation image, create a blueprint file named `empty.toml` with the following contents:

+    cat empty.toml
+    name = "empty"
+    description = "Empty blueprint"
+    version = "0.0.1"

+Push the empty blueprint:

+    composer-cli blueprints push empty.toml

+Build and download a new ostree repository:

-    composer-cli compose start base-image-with-vim edge-installer
+    composer-cli compose start base-image-with-vim iot-commit
+    composer-cli compose results UUID

+The ostree repository needs to be published over HTTP protocol, this is not part of this turorial.

+    composer-cli compose start-ostree --ref "fedora/38/x86_64/iot" --url http://zzzap.tpb.lab.eng.brq.redhat.com/~lzap/f38-iot-commit/repo/ empty iot-installer composer-cli compose results UUID

+When building RHEL instead of Fedora, replace `iot-installer` with `edge-installer`.
+Also the `ref` will be different, typically `rhel/8/x86_64/edge`.

 Use the following command to watch the progress of the build: